 - Managing emotions

 - Appreciating diversity

-We host spring, summer, and fall 8-week Core Program sessions at seven local golf courses:
+We host spring, summer, and fall 8-week Core Program sessions at eight local golf courses:

 - Charleston Municipal, James Island